Keyhole-Koro/MyLangSyntaxEngine/README.md

-⚠️ This isn't complete yet.
+⚠️ This repository isn't complete yet.

 non terminal(-) <- 0 -> terminal(+)
 0 indicates an end of symbol array